 Medications may increase levels of sulfur and other chemicals in your body that produce stinky stools.
-Sulfur drugs, such as Bactrim, used to treat bacterial infection, and all diuretics except spironolactone can increase sulfur levels in your system.
+Sulfur drugs, such as Bactrim, are used to treat bacterial infections, and all diuretics except spironolactone can increase sulfur levels in your system.

 Get Your Gut Checked